Updated: Mar 6

 Survival becomes his justification for his evil doings and aids to ease his guilt.The only true guilt he can't avoid is that for the loss of his daughter, who he feels as a father, he should have protected.

 This paves the way for his attachment to Ellie, who he, through associates and a few cases of bad timing, ends up having to chaperone halfway across the country.
 Ellie soon turns from the brain of his life, to his chance of redemption, through his eyes.
 Their relationship exposes his soft side, even if only for brief moments, and she soon becomes the one thing he can fight for.
 This is a sign of Joels paternal instincts returning and he soon realises he is willing to do anything and everything necessary to keep her alive.

 This leads him down dark paths and when you think about his decisions, it's often difficult to defend what he does.
 But on the other side of the scales, you feel for him and understand why he does what he does.

 I challenge you to play this game and not feel every gut wrenching decision he makes.

 Whether you like him or not, he is an amazing and complex character.
-He is so well designed, acted and animated that it would be rude to not get involved with this game.
+He is so well written, designed, acted and animated that it would be rude to not get involved with this game.